The 3 Categories of Business Excellence Tools

 2. Full Implementation Tool for SMEs

-The mybusinessexcellence.com website and the associated subscription Portal together constitute one comprehensive DIY tool for implementing Business Excellence in an SME in the minimum possible time and at incredibly low cost compared to all other alternatives.
+The mybusinessexcellence.com website outlines one comprehensive DIY tool for implementing Business Excellence in an SME in the minimum possible time and at incredibly low cost compared to all other alternatives.
 With this direct action approach, there is no need to conduct an assessment of how the organisation is currently performing against the criteria of the world’s commonly used Business Excellence frameworks.
 The implementation approach is simple, integrated and carefully sequenced.
 When implemented properly in accordance with the instructions which reflect the globally proven Business Excellence principles and criteria, the benefits will far exceed all the costs.

-As is the case for the above Assessment Tools, this tool can also be facilitated by an external ‘Pacemaker’ consultant if desired, or it can be self-facilitated without any external support.
-With the aid of this tool, the SME’s first pass through all the proven prerequisites for Business Excellence can be completed within 12 months – much faster than the traditional ‘big company’ approaches of the past 30 years.
+As is the case for the above Assessment Tools, this tool can also be facilitated by an external consultant , or it can be self-facilitated with some coaching support.
+With the aid of this tool, the SME’s first pass through all the proven prerequisites for Business Excellence can be completed within 12-15 months – much faster than the traditional ‘big company’ approaches of the past 30 years.

 Category 3: Other Useful Tools